sensuikan1973/flutter_expensive_native_embedding_journey/slide/pages/introduction.md

 ## What is **<UniqueTerm val="Expensive"/>** here ?

-Operations require a lot of CPU, Memory and Running Time.
+The operations require a lot of CPU, Memory and Running Time.
 e.g. Connection to remote server, Huge Numerical computation, ...

 ## What is **<UniqueTerm val="Native"/>** here ?